mkardouh/mPBPK_antibodies_pregnancy/README.md

 M3                : Total FcRn concentration in endosome 3 (nM).
 FcRn expression equation as a variable to be included in the differential equations

 ETA               : Interindividual variability term, numbered for the respective parameter.
-VisfT             : Volume of interstitial fluid/Intracellular Water in the tight tissue (L)
+VisfT             : Volume of interstitial fluid/intracellular water in the tight tissue (L)
-VisfL             : Volume of interstitial fluid/Intracellular Water in the tight tissue (L)
+VisfL             : Volume of interstitial fluid/intracellular water in the leaky tissue (L)
 LT                : Lymph flow in the tight tissues (L/day)
 LL                : Lymph flow in the leaky tissues (L/day)